earwig/earwigbot/docs/customizing.rst

 The most useful attributes are:

 - :py:attr:`~earwigbot.bot.Bot.config`: an instance of
-  :py:class:`~earwigbot.bot.BotConfig`, for accessing the bot's configuration data (see below).
+  :py:class:`~earwigbot.config.BotConfig`, for accessing the bot's configuration data (see below).

 - :py:attr:`~earwigbot.bot.Bot.commands`: the bot's
   :py:class:`~earwigbot.managers.CommandManager`, which is used internally to